Enjoy Atmosphere of Modern Times and Western Modern Art. - Kurashiki Bikan Historical Quarter -

 As a result of the reclamation of the surrounding areas and the construction of a deadline embankment on the Kojima Bay, the Kurashiki Canal lost its usefulness and function as a canal.
 After the sightseeing boom in Kurashiki in 1968, the canal was developed and reached its present form.

 The Ohara Museum of Art, regarded as the major site of the quarter, is the first private museum of Western modern art in Japan.
 The museum houses art works, such as paintings, including Claude Monet's Water Lilies and El Greco's The Annunciation, and sculptures, including Auguste Rodin's the Burghers of Calais.
 It also has a large collection of Japanese artists' works.
-It is temporarily closed from May 16 to 31 due to the outbreak of the coronavirus.
+The museum is temporarily closed from May 16 to June 14 due to the outbreak of the coronavirus.
+It opens its doors again on June 15 with reduced operating hours.

 The area has a lot of shops specializing in various foods and products, such as sesame products made from pestle-pounding sesame by the specialists, local sakes produced in Okayama Prefecture and the croquette, which won the gold prize at the first National Croquette Competition in Japan.